 Security is our top priority, it is mandatory that all Clients obtain travel insurance that covers personal injury, medical expenses, repatriation and evacuation expenses.

 Booking and payment

 Eur €300 + local flights if requested, must be paid upon confirmation of the tour.
-Final payment can be paid locally cash.
+Final payment must be paid at least 1 week before arrival.

 Cancellation by the client

 Any prepayment is not refundable.
 If the client decide to cancel the tour on the go, Travelers of Madagascar, we will do our best to refund any unused money (hotels, services, car rental, petrol etc…), minus administration of €500 eur per traveler.